imSaiPavan27/Business-Insights-360/README.md

 ### Project Charter
 Using a project tool lie **MURAL**, which helps in creating a porject charter.
 It outlines kep project features such
-1. Project Goals
+1. Goals
-2. Project Timeline
+2. Timeline
-3. Project team members
+3. Team members
-4. Project objectives
+4. Objectives
-5. Project risks
+5. Risks

 ## Importing Data into SQL
 Importing the AtliQ's data into the MySQL Workbench.
 The data includes both fact and dimension tables.